 The specific study to be performed will be a preclinical study in chronic seizures in mice—specifically in a model that captures the complex chronic inflammatory interactions which have been shown to be targeted by the mechanism of action of this compound in other disease models.
 The study will be performed by Annamaria Vezzani, PhD, Head of the Laboratory of Experimental Neurology at the world-renowned Mario Negri Institute for Pharmacological Research, Milan, Italy.
 Dr. Vezzani maintains one of the few laboratories in the world with significant experience in the mouse model of chronic epilepsy.
 The proposed experiments in mice will be completed within one year of the grant award.

 June 2012: New Therapy Grant Awards

-- Grant: High Definition Cathodal Transcranial Direct Current for Treatment of Focal Status Epilepticus
+- Project Title: High Definition Cathodal Transcranial Direct Current for Treatment of Focal Status Epilepticus

 Soterix Medical Inc.